innokentiyt/jmeter-ecs/README.md

 # JMeter for ECS
 JMeter Images for Distributed Testing on EC2 Container Service (ECS)

+This is a fork of Smith Micro's jmeter-ecs.
+WARNING!
+Changes are not compatible with original work.

 This application uses two images:
 * `smithmicro/jmeter` - Contains the JMeter software that is deployed in ECS
 * `smithmicro/lucy` - The orchestration image that can run behind a corporate firewall and manages AWS resources